Skip to content

 How long you’re in the air, from takeoff to landing.
 Metric Jump reads it from your centre of mass rather than a contact mat, so a tucked or soft landing won’t inflate it the way it can on a jump mat.

 Why no peak power or rate of force development?
-From a phone camera these read off a noisy signal and can’t be tracked reliably enough to act on, so we leave them off rather than print a number you can’t trust.
+Calculating these from a phone camera gives a noisy signal that isn’t reliable enough to add real value.
+Rather than fake it, we leave them off instead of showing a number you can’t trust.
 Every metric we show is one we’d stand behind.

 Comparing jumps in a set